A Farmgirl's Kitchen®

 You do not need to add fruit if you do not wish.
 Fold in whatever type of fruit you prefer or leave it out.

-Add a bit more cinnamon to the recipe to make a darker streusel topping.
+Add a bit more cinnamon to the recipe to make a darker crumb topping.

 Nutrition